agntlgn/agntlgn/README.md

 - 👀 I’m interested in Red Team Operations & Penetration Testing
 - 🌱 I’m currently learning about AD Attacks
 - 💞️ I’m looking to collaborate on any projects that would make use of my Powershell, Bash and Python skills.
 Looking to work on any Open-Source projects.
-- 📫 How to reach me Mastodon:@agntlgn@infosec.exchange Twitter: agntlgn TikTok: agntlgn
+- 📫 How to reach me Mastodon:@agntlgn@infosec.exchange [Twitter: Agntlgn](https://twitter.com/AgntLgn) TikTok: agntlgn

 ---